graphprotocol/rfcs/engineering-plans/0002-subgraph-schema-merging.md

 ## Implementation Plan

-An iterative plan for implementing the change or new feature.

-Think hard to not skip over potential challenges.
-Break the implementation down into a step-by-step plan where the scope of every step is clear and where there is no, or little, uncertainty about each individual step and the sequence overall.

-**Estimates:** Every step/task must come with an estimate of 1, 2, 3, 4 or 5
-days.

-**Phases:** For big changes, it can make sense to break down the overall plan into implementation phases.

-**Integration:** Explicit integration points must be included in the plan.
-What are we going to submit for review and integration at what point?
-What can be integrated early?

-In order for a plan to be approved, there must be _extremely high_ confidence that the plan will work out.

 - Implment the `merged_schema` function (2d)
 - Write tests for the `merged_schema` function (1d)
 - Integrate `merged_schema` into `Store::cached_schema` and update the cache to include the relevant information for imported schemas and types (1d)